 Like Loire Valley, Carcassonne looks like a fairy tale too.
 The city is made of winding cobblestone and old homes.
 A visit gives one a glimpse into the Middle Ages.
 This UNESCO listed town is famous for the Basilique Saint-Nazaire, made of stained glass windows.
 Several gather here on July 14th to observe the Bastille Day Fireworks as well.

 Brittany, of northeastern France, ticks all boxes, from a lovely coastline to delicious cuisine.
 A land made of legends and myths, Brittany shows the Celtic influence.
 Its dialect is similar to Gaelic as well.
-The world-famous French crêpes are a Breton specialty.
+The world-famous French crêpes are a Breton speciality.
 The pristine sand, ancient castles and remote islands make up the essence of Brittany.

-Another one in our list of famous Landmarks of France is Biarritz.
+Another one on our list of famous Landmarks of France is Biarritz.
 A fancy beach town along the Bay of Biscay.
 It was Napoleon III’s wife’s favourite holiday destination.
 However, the couple’s grand palace is a luxury hotel today.
 The sensational view of the Grande Plage beach has attracted celebrities worldwide.
 Today’s Biarritz is modern and fashionable.
 But, the Miremont Tearoom still serves the best pastries with a vintage touch.

 Standing on a limestone cliff, Rocamadour is a sacred site.
 This spot was most important after Jerusalem and Rome in the 11th century.
 Long back, pilgrims made a stop here on their journey to Santiago de la Compostela in Spain.
 The UNESCO-listed Basilique Saint-Sauveur church’s virgin mary is made of walnut wood.
 The largest in Rocamadour, this church follows a Romanesque and Gothic style.
 It is said to have been made between the 11th and 13th centuries.